haskellfoundation/haskellfoundation.github.io/podcast/6/transcript.markdown

 _Graham Hutton_: Yeah, thanks Wouter and thanks Andres for having me on the podcast.
 Very very pleased to be here.
 So I'm Graham Hutton.
-I'm a professor at the university of Nottingham and I do research and teaching on functional programming, mainly Haskell type stuff.
+I'm a professor at the University of Nottingham and I do research and teaching on functional programming, mainly Haskell type stuff.
 So I'm basically getting paid to have fun.
 So don't tell my boss but I'd probably do my job for nothing.
 I'm doing kind of Haskell stuff all day every day and it's kind of ... for me, it's a